CB radio in the United States

 In the United States, the Citizens Band Radio Service (CBRS), commonly called citizens band radio (CB radio), is one of several personal radio services defined under Title 47 of the Code of Federal Regulations, Part 95.
 It is intended to be a two-way voice communication service for use in personal and business activities of the general public, and has a reliable communications range of several miles, though the range is highly dependent on type of radio, antenna and propagation.

 CB radio is most frequently used by long-haul truck drivers for everything from relaying information regarding road conditions, the location of speed traps and other travel information, to basic socializing and friendly chatter.
 CB radio is also frequently used on larger farms for communication between machinery operators.

 Origins

 As originally constituted, what is now CB radio was Class D of the Citizens' Radio Service.
 Classes A and B were in the UHF radio band and served a similar purpose as Class D while Class C was interspersed among the current CB channels and used for remote control of devices, usually model craft (aircraft, watercraft, or road vehicles).
-Class A and B were eventually replaced by the Family Radio Service (FRS) and General Mobile Radio Service (GMRS).
-What was initially Class C, is now known as the Radio Control Radio Service and now includes spectrum at 72 and 76 MHz in addition to the original 27-MHz channels interspersed among voice channels as well as CB channel 23.
+Class A and B were eventually replaced by the FM Family Radio Service (FRS) and FM General Mobile Radio Service (GMRS).
+What was initially Class C, is now known as the Radio Control Radio Service and now includes spectrum at 72 and 76 MHz in addition to the original 27 MHz AM channels interspersed among voice channels as well as CB channel 23.